return to homepage

 It's a perennial, so you can overwinter it indoors.
 Bring your plant inside when the temperature drops below 45°F/7°C. It won't tolerate frost.

-dwarf chenille plant, acalypha pendula
+dwarf chenille plant, acalypha pendula, hanging houseplant

 Chenille Plant